Eliatropes and Dragons

 - Super Hero: Spoof of the whole concept.

 - Supporting Leader: Took it upon himself to lead the gang (and Remington) in the counterattack against Anathar.

-- Took a Level in Dumbass: During the second season, the Justice Knight was a Large Ham who nevertheless was smart enough to track down and capture the heroes, and strong enough to survive a fight against Rushu's Dragon Anathar.
+- Took a Level in Dumbass: During the second season, the Justice Knight was a Large Ham who nevertheless was smart enough to track down and capture the heroes, and strong enough to survive a fight against Rushu's Dragon Anathar and even to contribute in said fight.
 By the time of the comics, the only useful thing Justice ever does is let the heroes use his Cool Train, besides panicking during some battles and sleeping through other battles.